Port

 Notes:

 Wear comfortable walking shoes.
-This tour includes sensitive material, including graphic war photos.
-Not advisable for guests with mobility limitations.
+This tour includes sensitive material, including graphic pictures and exhibits on the atrocities of war.
+Not advisable for guests using a wheelchair or for those with mobility limitations.